 The first mineral discovery was gold.
 It was found in small quantities in a number of locations in the 1860s, but in 1872 a much larger find was discovered at Pine Creek, about 250 kilometres south of Darwin.
 The discovery led to an influx of southern settlers, and more significantly, large numbers of Chinese immigrants.
-Carment and Harlow noted that Chinese miners ultimately outnumbered white miners by seven to one.10 South Australia's Chinese Restriction Act 1868 was primarily intended to limit the numbers of Chinese immigrants to the Territory.
+Carment and Harlow noted that Chinese miners ultimately outnumbered white miners by seven to one.
+One to one.
+One to one.
+One to one